 It’s easy to take water for granted, but we shouldn’t.
 We need it, and we need it to be clean.
-But the sad fact is that we get toxic tap water from so many of the public water supplies around the world.
-And it is up to parents to make drinking water safe for their children.
+But the sad fact is that too many families are drinking contaminated water, whether it’s bottled water or tap water from so many of the public water supplies around the world.
+It is up to us to make drinking water safe for our families.

-It’s been all over the news that families in Flint, MI were dealing with toxic water and had to fight to get their concerns addressed–concerns that were voiced by residents as early as the spring of 2014.
-Many months passed, and lots of finger pointing occurred before the toxic water supply was acknowledged by governmental officials.
+The most recent public water supply issue was in Flint, MI.
+Families were dealing with toxic water and had to fight to get their concerns addressed–concerns that were voiced by residents as early as the spring of 2014.
+Many months passed, and lots of finger pointing occurred before the toxic public water supply was acknowledged by governmental officials.

 OFFICIALS GET IT WRONG